 WOW!
 Phenomenal 2 ACRE LAKEFRONT Estate w/4 Master SUITES!!!
 Only 10 minutes from Cincy!
-State of the Art Upgrades/Custom Home Tucked Away on a Lake with Stunning Outdoor Living/ This One of a Kind, 4 BR, 4.5 Bath MASTERPIECE, built by Matt Toebben, boasts Quality Construction and Meticulous Attention to Detail/ 3 Car Side Entry Garage/Huge Rooms & Closets/Granite Kitchen/& Much More!
-MUST SEE!
+State of the Art Upgrades/Custom Home Tucked Away on a Lake with Stunning Outdoor Living/ This One of a Kind, 4 BR, 4.5 Bath MASTERPIECE, built by Matt Toebben, boasts Quality Construction and Meticulous Attention to Detail/ 3 Car Side Entry Garage/Huge Rooms & Closets/+ Granite Kitchen.
+Will show for backup!

 |Bath 1:||F (Level: 1)|

 |Bath 3:||F (Level: 1)|

 |Bedroom 1:||26 x 15 (Level: 1)|

 |Bedroom 3:||16 x 13 (Level: 1)|

 |Breakfast Room:||15 x 12 (Level: 1)|